gatsbyjs/gatsby/docs/blog/index.md

 Should i know React before starting to learn Gatsby?
 You don't need to!
 Gatsby is a great playground for learning React.
 Check out this post: https://www.gatsbyjs.org/blog/2018-12-19-gatsby-scales-with-expertise-and-scope/

-If my .htaccess file is configured to read  .html files without the extension in the url, can gatsby compile the links to pages without the .html ending?
+If my .htaccess file is configured to read  .html files without the extension in the url, can Gatsby compile the links to pages without the .html ending?
-We haven't added support for this
+We haven't added support for this yet.

-Follow up to the .htaccess question, how do you manage to hide .html from your url on gatsby.com?
+Follow up to the .htaccess question, how do you manage to hide .html from your url on gatsbyjs.com?
 Many servers can do this.
-Generally the feature is called "clean urls"
+Generally the feature is called "clean urls".

 Is there a good starting point to compare building sites with Gatsby that developers would have built on platforms like WordPress or Craft, etc previously?
 There are blog posts people have written about their experience on our blog at https://www.gatsbyjs.org/blog/tags/wordpress

-Regarding Environment Variables and security.
-How do we keep secure endpoints using env vars like process.env to handle authorization keys and secrets?
+Regarding Environment Variables and security- how do we keep secure endpoints using env vars like process.env to handle authorization keys and secrets?
 Does this mean Node would be required in prod environment?
-Yes, process.env is recommended for secret management. https://www.gatsbyjs.org/docs/environment-variables/, Generally you'd add these to gatsby-config.js — so would be used for the build but wouldn't be sent to users.
-So the keys wouldn't leak.
+Yes, process.env is recommended for secret management. https://www.gatsbyjs.org/docs/environment-variables/, Generally you'd add these to gatsby-config.js — so would be used for the build but wouldn't be sent to users, so the keys wouldn't leak.

-What are best practices for making a gatsby site dynamic by posting/fetching to/from a DB, like MongoDB, MySql, etc..
+What are best practices for making a Gatsby site dynamic by posting/fetching to/from a DB, like MongoDB, MySql, etc..
 You can use a DB as your backend -- https://www.gatsbyjs.org/docs/sourcing-from-databases/.
-Posting to a database can be doing with AJAX requests.
+Posting to a database can be done with AJAX requests.

 As a follow up to DB question, the tutorials give an example of building pages from markdown files.
 Would that same approach be possible from DB queries?
 Yep!